 8. Look after your physical health

-- eat well – aim for healthy, well-balanced meals and drink enough water
+- aim for healthy, well-balanced meals and drink enough water – see NHS: Eat Well

-- avoid drinking too much alcohol – find ways to drink less
+- avoid drinking too much alcohol – get support on Better Health: Ways to drink less

-- quit smoking – it's never too late – get support on Better Health: Quit smoking
+- quit smoking, because it's never too late – get support on Better Health: Quit smoking

 If you are concerned about drug use, FRANK offers information and advice, including where to get help, and has a free advice line – 0300 123 6600.